Dissection problem

+Polygon dissection problem

 The Bolyai–Gerwien theorem states that any polygon may be dissected into any other polygon of the same area, using interior-disjoint polygonal pieces.
 It is not true, however, that any polyhedron has a dissection into any other polyhedron of the same volume using polyhedral pieces (see Dehn invariant).
 This process is possible, however, for any two honeycombs (such as cube) in three dimension and any two zonohedra of equal volume (in any dimension).

-A dissection into triangles of equal area is called an equidissection.
+A partition into triangles of equal area is called an equidissection.
 Most polygons cannot be equidissected, and those that can often have restrictions on the possible numbers of triangles.
 For example, Monsky's theorem states that there is no odd equidissection of a square.

+Equilateral-triangle squaring problem

+Among dissection puzzles, an example is the Haberdasher's Puzzle, posed by puzzle writer Henry Dudeney in 1902.
+It seeks a dissection from equilateral triangle into a square.
+Dudeney provided a hinged dissection with four pieces.
+In 2024, Erik Demaine, Tonan Kamata, and Ryuhei Uehara published a preprint claiming to prove that no dissection with fewer pieces exists.